Narendar14082000/JobListingApp/Readme.md

 Sets up navigation between screens using `@react-navigation/native` and `@react-navigation/native-stack`.

+## Functional Requirements

+- **Bottom Navigation**: Users are presented with a bottom navigation UI with “Jobs” and “Bookmarks” as sections.
+- **Jobs Screen**: Fetches data from an API with infinite scroll.
+Displays job title, location, salary, and phone number.
+- **Job Details**: Clicking on a job card navigates to a screen showing more details about the job.
+- **Bookmark Jobs**: Users can bookmark jobs, and these will appear in the “Bookmarks” tab.
+- **Offline Storage**: All bookmarked jobs are stored locally for offline viewing.
+- **State Management**: Handles appropriate states for loading, errors, and empty states throughout the app.

 ## Troubleshooting

 - **Module Not Found Errors**: Ensure all dependencies are installed and properly linked.
 - **Bookmark Not Showing**: Verify that bookmarks are being saved and retrieved correctly.
-Ensure local storage is properly functioning.
+Ensure local storage is functioning.

+---